Jack-Q/blog/source/_posts/2017-03-07-javaee-training-note-day-14.md

 }
 ```

-Comparing the lised method. the first one is the official recommended methods for large state, while
+Comparing the listed method. the first one is the official recommended methods for large state, while
-the javascript based declaration is moch handier.
+the javascript based declaration is much handier.

 React Router
 ------------